bartificer/programming-by-stealth/docs/pbs18.md

 }
 ```

 When you think about it, regular expressions are very closely related to strings.
 To make code simpler, JavaScript includes a number of regular expression related functions in the `String` prototype.
-This allows you to reverse the logic, instead of calling a function on an RE that you pass a string, you can call a function on a string that you pass an RE.
+This allows you to reverse the logic: instead of calling a function on an RE that you pass a string, you can call a function on a string that you pass an RE.
 There are two such functions in the `String` prototype.

 You can test if a string matches a given regular expression with the `.match()` function.
-The function takes an RE as an argument, and returns `null` if the string does not match, and an array of matches and sub-matches if it does.
+The function takes an RE as an argument, and returns `null` if the string does not match, and an array of matches and submatches if it does.

 Because `null` evaluates to `false`, you can do simple testing like so: